 The Supplemental Habitat Study Area extends up to 10 miles outward from the widest point of the project footprint.
 Records searches were conducted based on the Supplemental Habitat Study Area.
-Species-specific habitats were identified based on aerial photograph interpretation, documented occurrences of a species (e.g., CNDDB records), and field observations of special-status species and their habitats.
+Species-specific habitats were identified based on aerial photograph interpretation, documented occurrences of a species (e.g., CNDDB database records), and field observations of special-status species and their habitats.
 The Wildlife Corridor Assessment (Authority 2017) included this study area in the wildlife corridor movement analysis.
-It should be noted that this study was conducted prior to the development of both the CCNM Design Option, but the methodologies and design standards apply to both CCNM Design Options.
-Within the Supplemental Habitat Study Area, focused surveys were conducted for golden eagle and Swainson's hawk (Buteo swainsoni) according to protocol (USFWS Interim Golden Eagle Inventory and Monitoring Protocols [Pagel et al. 2010]) and CDFW's Swainson's Hawk Survey Protocols, Impact Avoidance, and Minimization Measures for Renewable Energy Projects in the Antelope Valley of Los Angeles and Kern Counties, California (California Energy Commission and CDFW 2010), requiring 4-mile and 5-mile buffers, respectively.
+It should be noted that this study was conducted prior to the development of both the CCNM Design Options, but the methodologies and design standards apply to both CCNM Design Options.
+Within the Supplemental Habitat Study Area, focused surveys were conducted for golden eagle and Swainson's hawk (Buteo swainsoni) according to protocol (USFWS Interim Golden Eagle Inventory and Monitoring Protocols [Pagel et al. 2010]) and CDFW's Swainson's Hawk Survey Protocols, Impact Avoidance, and Minimization Measures for Renewable Energy Projects in the Antelope Valley of Los Angeles and Kern Counties, California) (California Energy Commission and CDFW 2010), requiring a 4-mile and 5-mile buffer, respectively.
+The Supplemental Habitat Study Area was determined based on guidance from appropriate regulatory agencies, literature, and best professional judgment.